 - Exam period

-The reexam takes place 14 February 2018 at the exam venues of the university.
+The reexam takes place at the computers of the university.

 Criteria for exam assesment

 Students are assessed on the extent to which they master the learning outcome for the course.